 Finally, holding in this position for a few minutes can help you ease the nerves during menstruation which can help you relieve the pain.

-The knee-to-chest position is also beneficial for menstrual episodes.
+This period cramps relief positions is also beneficial for menstrual episodes.
 This exercise can help you release the muscles in your lower back region and the abdominal muscles.

 In addition, this yoga pose is helpful for the intestines and gives you a good stretch.